adamjkeller/apprunner-vpc-connector-demo/README.md

 Because of this, our App Runner service is able to resolve the hostname for our ECS service via AWS Cloud Map.
 Our ECS service is calling the task metadata endpoint, which provides information about the task.
 For more information on the task metadata endpoint, see [here](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/task-metadata-endpoint.html).
-Below is the code for the ECS service to better understand how we are pulling and condensing the data for the response.
+Below is the code for the ECS service to better understand how we are pulling and compiling the data for the response.

 ```python
 def return_metadata():